malva-ot/nomo/README.md

 Encode each **tuple** value as follows (except for names as already encoded in the previous section):

- 1. Recursively encode each of the tuples' elements per the rules in this [section 6.4](#64-encode-structures).
+ 1. Recursively encode each of the tuple's elements per the rules in this [section 6.3.5](#635-encode-structures).
  2. Concatenate the elements in order, separated by a single comma (`,`, `U+002C`) between each pair of elements.
  3. Enclose the concatenated elements with a matching pair of parenthesis (`(`, `U+0028` and `)`, `U+0029`) unless the tuple has at least two values, and is the top-level value of a set or element key.